Miro gives you almost infinite possibilities of working with objects on a board, so here are some tips on how to achieve your goals easier and faster.

 Suggesting object size

-You can enable/disable the feature in the board settings (open settings by right-clicking the board or in the top-right corner).
+You can enable/disable the feature in the board settings (open settings by right-clicking the board or in the top-left corner).

 The option to suggest object size in board settings